deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 ### ElementWiseMultiplicationLayer
 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/misc/ElementWiseMultiplicationLayer.java) </span>

-- w is a learnable weight vector of length nOut<br>
-- "." is element-wise multiplication<br>
-- b is a bias vector<br>
+is a learnable weight vector of length nOut<br> - "." is element-wise multiplication<br> - b is a bias vector<br>
 <br>
 Note that the input and output sizes of the element-wise layer are the same for this layer